sagemath/trac_to_gh/Issue 1970.md

 # Issue 1970: [with tiny patch; needs easy review] notebook -- gnutls should not be needed if you're running the notebook insecurely, so don't require it

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/1970

 Original creator: was